Plans for a new home for Budleigh Salterton Cricket Club have been submitted as part of the wider Lower Otter Restoration Project. Click here

 To contact the Lower Otter Restoration Project, or to email a member of the project Stakeholder Group, click here.

-The Environment Agency has confirmed its commitment to the Lower Otter Restoration Project while applications for funding grants are made.
+The Environment Agency has confirmed its commitment to the Lower Otter Restoration Project.

 Website designed and maintained by KOR Communications